matter-labs/era-compiler-llvm/README.md

 <details>
 <summary>5.
 Build LLVM.</summary>

-   * Clone and build the ZKsync LLVM framework using the `zkevm-llvm` tool:
+   * Clone and build the ZKsync LLVM framework using the `zksync-llvm` tool:
       ```shell
-      zkevm-llvm clone
+      zksync-llvm clone
-      zkevm-llvm build
+      zksync-llvm build
       ```

       The build artifacts will end up in the `./target-llvm/target-final/` directory.
       You may point your `LLVM_SYS_170_PREFIX` to that directory to use this build as a compiler dependency.
       If built with the `--enable-tests` option, test tools will be in the `./target-llvm/build-final/` directory, along   with copies of the build artifacts.
-For all supported build options, run `zkevm-llvm build --help`.
+For all supported build options, run `zksync-llvm build --help`.

 </details>